Sokulluzade Hasan Pasha

 He later rejoined the army under Koca Sinan Pasha.
 On 18 October 1580, while he was in the frontline, he was made the governor of Diyarbekir again but the decision was swiftly reversed and he remained in his position in Damascus.
 While briefly sent to Baghdad on 14 November 1580, he remained the governor of Damascus and attended the circumcision feast of Prince Mehmed, future Sultan Mehmed III as such in 1582.
 In 1583, he rejoined the war against the Safavids under Serdar Ferhad Pasha, contributed to the conquest of Yerevan and the building of a new fort there.
 With the governors of Diyarbekir and Karaman, he helped catch Kara Veli, a brigand that attacked the army.

 On 6 January 1584, he replaced Üveys Pasha as the governor of Aleppo.

+He participated to the Ottoman–Safavid War (1578–1590), and in 1590 became governor-general of Damascus again, then of Anatolia in Kütahya.
+In 1590, he received in Istanbul the hostage Safavid Prince Haydar Mirza.

+Sokolluzade Hasan Paşa was later Governor of Baghdad from 1598, replacing the deceased Elvendzāde ʿAlī Paşa.

+Sokulluzade Hasan Pasha fought against the Celali rebellions.
+He defeated Karayazıcı in July 1601, and Karayazıcı died of natural causes near Canik in 1602.
+In 1602 he was besieged by the Celalis in Tokat and killed by the men of Deli Hasan, brother of Karayazıcı.
+Other sources give a date of 1604.

+While in Baghdad, he is known for sponsoring various historical manuscripts such as the Cāmiʿü’s-siyer of Muhammed Tahir.

+Sokulluzade Hasan Pasha (center) leading in troops with a Zulfiqar Ottoman flag in 1590.
+Divan of Mahmud Abd al-Baki, 1590–95.